linkdotnet/Blog/Readme.md

 The markdown will then by translated to HTML and displayed to the client.
 This gives an easy entry to writing posts with all the flexibility markdown has.

 ## Setup
 Just clone this repository and you are good to go.
 There are some settings you can tweak.
+The following chapter will guide you through the possibilities.

 ### appsettings.json
 The appsettings.json file has a lot of options to customize the content of the blog.
 The following table shows which values are used when.